aphp/edsnlp/docs/tutorials/training-ner.md

 *Parametrize either via the CLI or in `config.yml` under `[package]`.*

-Tthe model saved at the train script output path (`artifacts/model-last`) will be named `my_ner_model` and will be saved in the `dist` folder.
+The model saved at the train script output path (`artifacts/model-last`) will be named `my_ner_model` and will be saved in the `dist` folder.
 You can upload it to a package registry or install it directly with

 ```{ .bash data-md-color-scheme="slate" }
 pip install dist/my_ner_model-0.1.0.tar.gz